MarceloM075/calculadora/README.md

 This project is made using ReactJS, it's a simple calculator that makes addition, subtraction, multiplication and division.
 <br/>
-It's in need for some changes, that I'll do in the soon.
+It's in need for some changes, that I'll do soon.

 ## Available Scripts